angrykoala/wendigo/README.md

 **not.enabled(selector, msg?)**
 Asserts that the first element matching the given selector is not enabled (same as assert.disabled).

 > Css, Xpath and Dom selectors supported

+**not.focus(selector, msg?)**
+Asserts that none of the elements matching the given selector is focused.

+> Css, Xpath and Dom selectors supported